 John’s personal connection to these extraordinary events, and the in-depth research he has done, makes his attendance at the Chelsea Society’s Christmas dinner a special treat for members and guests.

 John has a history degree from the University of Liverpool, and studied at the Bristol Old Vic Theatre School and the University of London.
 He was a Flying officer in the RAF (VRT) and is an Honorary Member of the Welsh Guards Association.
 He has been interviewed by Dan Snow and appeared on BBC2’s SAS: Rogue Warriors presented by Ben Macintyre.
-John has written a novel “A Spy after All” based on the true story of the early days of the SAS and is also Jock Lewes’s biographer.

 Members may bring guests.